LaunchCodeEducation/skills-back-end-java/studios/user-signup-continued/README.md

 ## Add Validation Annotations

 Let's take our first steps toward enabling validation.
 Add [validation annotations](http://docs.oracle.com/javaee/6/tutorial/doc/gircz.html) to ensure these conditions are satisfied:

-- Username, password, and verify are required
+- Username, password, and verify are required (they can't be empty)
 - Username is between 5 and 15 characters
 - Email is optional
 - If provided, the email has the format of a valid email address.